Iliannnn/Iliannnn/README.md

 - **Cloud solutions**: Learn to deploy apps and services with cloud providers like AWS and Azure.
 - **Mobile development**: Learn how to create mobile apps with technologies like React Native and Flutter.
 ... and more

-### Freelancing Projects
-- **[WaveShield](https://waveshield.xyz)**: Designed the landing page for one of the best FiveM anticheats on the market.
-- **[AmericanMCC](https://americanmcc.com/)**: Contributed to making changes to the Shopify template and adding additional features to improve functionality.
-- **[AspinRock](https://www.aspinrock.com/)**: Took over from the previous developer to fix bugs, redesign the UI, and complete the "Contact Us" form along with the admin panel to manage it.
-Discovered and resolved a critical vulnerability that exposed the admin credentials to the public due to improper validation.
-Added functionality for users to subscribe to a mailing list, integrating Mailchimp in the backend to handle subscriptions.
-Assisted in deploying the updated website using Vercel.

 ### Connect with me: